-3.1 Application of new time lag correction, first example
+3.1 Application of new time lag correction: first example

 The first data set (Fig. 5) was measured at dusk over the same dense seagrass meadow and with the same fast-responding oxygen optode (Berg et al., 2015) as described in Sect.
 2.3.
-The measuring height again was 30 cm above the sediment.
+Again, the measuring height was 30 cm above the sediment.